lermana/nyc_dob_analysis/report.md

 - [data](#figure-10-data)
 ![ ](figures/penalty_paid_to_imposed_yearly.png  "penalty_paid_to_imposed")

-Taking the insights described under Figure 9 further, we can examing the paid-to-imposed ratio, grouped annually by hearing date.
+Taking the insights described under Figure 9 further, we can exam the paid-to-imposed ratio, grouped annually by hearing date.
 This ratio measures the total dollar value of penalties paid by respondents as a proportion of the total dollar value of penalties imposed by the ECB.
-The paid-to-imposed ratio went from 46% in 2017, to 31% in 2018, to 12% last year.
+The paid-to-imposed ratio went from 48% in 2017, to 37% in 2018, to 23% last year.
 Why the steep drop?

 The blue bar shows the number of DoB-issued ECB violations issued.
 As we can see, after declining in the years immediately proceeding the recession, the number of violations issued has broken records each of the last 3 years, standing at over 90k for last year.

-With that said, 12% does seem quite low, no?
+With that said, 23% does seem quite low, no?

 What "good" or "bad" would mean here could surely depend on a lot of things, so let's lay it out over a couple of points.
 A degradation in this ratio means, unambiguously, that violations are being issued at a rate that is higher than the rate at which penalties are being paid.
 To gain a sense of the magnitude or severity of the problem, we can consider the rate at which the ratio is degrading to the rate at which the number of issued violations is growing.
-With that, paid-to-imposed fell by 48% between 2017 and 2018, and the number of issued violations grew by 12% over the same period - those are very different change rates!
+With that, paid-to-imposed fell by 22.12% between 2017 and 2018, and the number of issued violations grew by 12% over the same period - those are very different change rates!
 Thus it might suffice to say that the city's resources, when it comes to collecting on the penalties it's imposed, are stretched pretty thin.

 #### Figure 11